Drafting M&A Contracts to Minimise the Risk of Disputes

 Delaware law, for example, specifically allows parties to bargain for ‘force-the-vote’ provisions in merger agreements, which require the target company to put the merger to the vote of its stockholders, even if the target company board changes its recommendation that the stockholders vote in favour of the deal.
 See Del.
 Code.
 Ann. tit. viii, § 146.

-For example, in 2011, Casino Group, the French supermarket chain, sought arbitration of a dispute with Diniz Group, a Brazilian company, arising out of a shareholder agreement through which the parties controlled CBD, a Brazilian supermarket.
+For example, in 2011, Casino Group, a French supermarket chain, sought arbitration of a dispute with Diniz Group, a Brazilian company, arising out of a shareholder agreement through which the parties controlled CBD, a Brazilian supermarket.
 Casino sought injunctive relief to prevent CBD from merging with Carrefour, another French supermarket chain, in violation of the shareholder agreement, and to require Diniz to hand over control of CBD to Casino.
 The arbitration settled shortly before the hearing.
-See, e.g., Christina Passariello and Geraldine Amiel, ‘Casino Steps Up Brazil Battle’, Wall St. J. (4 July 2011), https://www.wsj.com/articles/SB10001424052702304803104576424993052846656; James B Shien, CBD vs. Casino: How Brazil’s Biggest Retailer Fought a French Governance Takeover – and Lost, Kellogg School of Management (2015).
+See, e.g., Christina Passariello and Geraldine Amiel, ‘Casino Steps Up Brazil Battle’, Wall St. J. (4 Jul 2011), www.wsj.com/articles/SB10001424052702304803104576424993052846656 (last accessed 19 October 2022); James B Shien, CBD vs. Casino: How Brazil’s Biggest Retailer Fought a French Governance Takeover – and Lost, Kellogg School of Management (2015).

-See, e.g., American Arbitration Association, Commercial Arbitration Rules and Mediation Procedures, R. 38(h) (1 Oct 2013) (‘A request for interim measures addressed by a party to a judicial authority shall not be deemed incompatible with this rule, the agreement to arbitrate or a waiver of the right to arbitrate.’); JAMS, Comprehensive Arbitration Rules & Procedures, R. 24(e) (1 July 2014) (‘Any recourse by a Party to a court for interim or provisional relief shall not be deemed incompatible with the agreement to arbitrate or a waiver of the right to arbitrate.’); International Chamber of Commerce, Arbitration Rules, Article 29(7) (1 Mar 2017) (the ICC Rules) (‘Any application for such measures from a competent judicial authority shall not be deemed to be an infringement or a waiver of the arbitration agreement.’); International Centre for Dispute Resolution, International Dispute Resolution Procedures: International Arbitration Rules, Article 6(7) (1 June 2014) (‘A request for interim measures addressed by a party to a judicial authority shall not be deemed incompatible with this Article 6 or with the agreement to arbitrate or a waiver of the right to arbitrate.’); International Institute for Conflict Prevention and Resolution, Rules for Administered Arbitration of International Disputes, R. 13.2 (1 Mar 2019) (‘A request for interim measures by a party to a court shall not be deemed incompatible with the agreement to arbitrate or as a waiver of that agreement.’).
+See, e.g., American Arbitration Association, Commercial Arbitration Rules and Mediation Procedures, R. 38(h) (1 Oct 2013) (‘A request for interim measures addressed by a party to a judicial authority shall not be deemed incompatible with this rule, the agreement to arbitrate or a waiver of the right to arbitrate.’); JAMS, Comprehensive Arbitration Rules and Procedures, R. 24(e) (1 Jun 2021) (‘Any recourse by a Party to a court for interim or provisional relief shall not be deemed incompatible with the agreement to arbitrate or a waiver of the right to arbitrate.’); International Chamber of Commerce, Arbitration Rules, Article 29(7) (1 Jan 2021) (ICC Rules) (‘Any application for such measures from a competent judicial authority shall not be deemed to be an infringement or a waiver of the arbitration agreement.’); International Centre for Dispute Resolution, International Dispute Resolution Procedures: International Arbitration Rules, Article 7(7) (1 Mar 2021) (‘A request for interim measures addressed by a party to a judicial authority shall not be deemed incompatible with this Article 7 or with the agreement to arbitrate or a waiver of the right to arbitrate.’); International Institute for Conflict Prevention and Resolution, Rules for Administered Arbitration of International Disputes, R. 13.2 (1 Mar 2019) (‘A request for interim measures by a party to a court shall not be deemed incompatible with the agreement to arbitrate or as a waiver of that agreement.’).

-For example, the ICC Rules specifically provide that ‘the arbitral tribunal may, at the request of a party, order any interim or conservatory measure it deems appropriate.’
-ICC Rules Article 28(1).
-The ICC Rules also provide that if a party needs interim relief before a tribunal can be appointed (a process that may take weeks), the party may seek the appointment of an emergency arbitrator, whose interim decisions are binding on the parties but may be overruled or modified by the tribunal that will be appointed to resolve the parties’ dispute. id.
-Article 29.
+For example, the ICC Rules specifically provide, at Article 28(1), that ‘the arbitral tribunal may, at the request of a party, order any interim or conservatory measure it deems appropriate.’
+The ICC Rules also provide, at Article 29, that if a party needs interim relief before a tribunal can be appointed (a process that may take weeks), the party may seek the appointment of an emergency arbitrator, whose interim decisions are binding on the parties but may be overruled or modified by the tribunal that will be appointed to resolve the parties’ dispute.

 Del.
 Code Ann. tit. x, § 5801 et seq.